MangoTheCat/mangoTraining/README.md

 3       3   F  23     72    170 25.1     No
 ```

-_Note: In the most recent update (version 1.1) data names have been changed to snake_case; however, previous names are still available._
+## Updates

+Since version 1.1 there have been updates to the naming conventions of the package to align with tidyverse guidelines (i.e. using
+snake_case); old camelCase names for data/functions are still included to allow for backwards compatability with the book.

+For example, you can use both `demo_data` and `demoData` for the same dataset:

 ```r
 head(demoData, 3) # old name format